 Officially revealed at the SIHH 2016 show, the IWC Top Gun Miramar Chronograph (ref.
 IW389002) brings everything you loved about the original Miramar collection, albeit in a smaller package.
 With a touch oversized case crafted from dark grey scratch-resistant ceramic and a high-contrast, yet discreet dial layout, this new model looks like an interesting choice for a person who always wanted a dressy “aviator”, but wasn’t quite satisfied with earlier models and their Gargantuan proportions.

 Unveiled at SIHH 2014, the IWC Aquatimer Deep Three Titanium (Ref.
 IW355701) is perhaps the first “tool” diver that actually looks great.
 Its lightweight titanium case is meticulously crafted and features a much elaborated high-tech finish.
 With its easy-grip rotating bezel and crisp (although a bit busy thanks to its mechanical depth gauge display) dial, the wristwatch would look organic in a sci-fi movie like Oblivion or maybe even Prometheus.

 IWC has revealed a nice addition to its splendid Portofino range of oversized timekeepers.
-Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we loved so much in their 2011 IWC Portofino Eight Days that was equipped with the hand-wound Cal.
-59210 (Ref.
-5101) with only ones mall change: the IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
+Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we love so much with only a small change: the IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
 IW516102 / IW516101) has the original simple calendar display replaced with a lot more appealing Big Date indicator.